Big-Life-Lab/PHES-ODM/metadata_V2.md

 ## Results tables

 The **results tables** are where testing laboratories store the results of measurements and tests performed on wastewater samples.
-They are regularly updated or added whenever you collect a new sample or perform a new measure on a sample.
-There are also data tables to describe the wastewater samples, such as when the sample was taken and the volume or other properties of the sample.
+These tables are regularly updated or added whenever a lab collects a new sample or performs a new measure on a sample.
+There are data tables to describe the wastewater samples, such as when the sample was taken and the volume or other properties of the sample.
 Example of results data is stored in [data](data).

 - [AssayValue] -- hmm. maybe we should call these results tables `AssayResults`, etc.
 - [MeasureValue]